FrederickZ/MPCS54001_Networks/project1/README.md

-# Project 1
+# Project 1: TCP-Based Client and Server
-### Frederick Y. Zhu (yumingz; 12244682)
+### Frederick Y. Zhu

 This project creates an echo server and client on a network.

 Beyond instructions, several features implemented:
 * Error/Exception handler:
   * Host and port input checking
     * Missing input (`IndexError`)
     * Server: Port range 1024 - 65535 (condition check)
     * Server: Port already in use (`OSError: [Errno 98]`)
     * Client: Not "linux.cs.uchicago.edu" (condition check) -> print a warning

   * Connection test: \
     Client runs a connection test before service runs, and it fails when:
     * Invalid host (`socket.gaierror`)
     * Invalid port (`ConnectionRefusedError`)
     * If host is not "linux.cs.uchicago.edu" and port is valid (80) -> test suspended
     * All other unknown cases, client exit with `Connection test failed.`

     If test is passed, server displays `Receiving: b'test connection'` and client displays `Connection test success.`

 ## Notes
 ### TCP Sockets